 Effective October 1, 2019, Microsoft StaffHub will be retired.
-We're building StaffHub capabilities, including schedule and task management, into Microsoft Teams.
-The Teams mobile app now includes shift management and a home screen experience.
-Additional capabilities for firstline workers will roll out to Teams over time.
+We're building StaffHub capabilities into Microsoft Teams.
+Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.

 Frequently asked questions

-Starting April 1, 2019, Microsoft StaffHub will no longer be available for new tenants and all other points of access.
+Starting the middle of April 2019, Microsoft StaffHub will no longer be available for new tenants and you will no longer be able to access the app from the Office 365 app launcher in existing tenants.
 Current users will still be able to use the service until October 1, 2019, however no additional features will be made available.

 What will happen once StaffHub is retired?

 Microsoft StaffHub will stop working for all users on October 1, 2019.
 Anyone who tries to open the app will be shown a message directing them to download Teams.
 If the user has an active license that includes Teams and the organization has taken the appropriate steps to enable Teams, their data and core functionality from StaffHub will be available to them upon their transition to Teams.

 Between April 2019 and October 2019, StaffHub users will receive in-app notifications encouraging them to use Teams.